 With more than 83 percent of the $19.8 million capital project covered by state building aid, and with the establishment of a capital reserve fund, SCS will be able to accomplish such goals with minimal impact on taxpayers.

-Since March 2016, a facilities planning committee has been meeting to examine how to ensure SCS school facilities can continue to meet 21st century learning needs.
+A facilities planning committee formed in March 2016 to examine how to ensure SCS school facilities can continue to meet 21st century learning needs.
 The committee’s membership includes local community members and civic leaders, architectural and construction experts, first responders, parents and family members, SCS school board members, district administrators, faculty and staff.
-New members are welcome.
-Contact the superintendent’s office if you are interested in participating.

 The district received approval by the State Education Department on Feb.
 8 of the next phase of the capital project and building permits from the State Education Department on Feb.
 14. Bids are being accepted.